 AmericaServes has 17+ networks in 12 states with over 850 providers and it has served 22,000 unique military-connected clients with over 45,000 requests sitting at a 72% completion rate for 2018.

 “I’ve seen AmericaServes from both ends.
-When I transitioned here last year, I needed a job.
-AmericaServes connected me to agencies, so when I moved, I had a leg up immediately on leads.
-Now I see AmiercaServes from a provider persepective.
-It is even more in-depth than I thought on the external end.
-AmericaServes has immediate Benefits to our veterans, and really cuts down the lag time for service.”
+When I transitioned here last year, I needed a job and it was because of AmericaServes that connected me to agencies, and when I moved, I had a leg up immediately on leads. now, I see it as a partner and utilizing it.
+It is even more in-depth than I thought on the eternal end.
+AmericaServes has immediate benefits to our veterans, and really cuts down the lag time for service.”

 -Kasim Yarn, Director of Veteran Affairs, Rhode Island